 by Djinn

 Spock saw Nurse Roberts at the far end of the corridor.
 Her back was to him, so he eased out of his room and down the hall, trying not to let the rubber tip of his cane fall too heavily as he limped his way to the exit.
-His leg pinged with each step, reminding him of how seriously injured he'd been when they'd brought him to this convalescent center.
+His leg pinged with each step, reminding him of how seriously injured he had been when they had brought him to this convalescent center.
 He frowned as he took a bad step, could feel the new skin on his cheek protesting a little at the expression.
-He looked down, saw the shininess of the skin on the hand that held the cane.
+He looked down and saw the shininess of the skin on the hand that held the cane.

-The Moroshan rebels had shot him several times and left him to die in the burning wreckage of the outpost he'd been visiting.
-His government contacts had warned him that following the rebel's negotiator, who had stormed out of the negotiations, was too dangerous; Spock hadn't listened.
+The Moroshan rebels had shot him several times and left him to die in the burning wreckage of the outpost he had been visiting.
+His government contacts had warned him that following the rebel's negotiator, who had stormed out of the negotiations, was too dangerous; Spock had not listened.

-He knew he'd been taking an increasing number of chances on his diplomatic missions.
+He knew he had been taking an increasing number of chances on his diplomatic missions.
 He knew why, too.
-But knowing why hadn't made it any easier to stop.
+But knowing why had not made it any easier to stop.

 He got to the door, and it swooshed open, warm, pine-scented air rushing in.
-He was out of breath after just that short walk, could feel the sweat beading up on his temple.
-He could not remember the last time he'd been this weak.
+He was out of breath after just that short walk and could feel the sweat beading up on his temple.
+He could not remember the last time he had been this weak.

 Moving out of the doorway, he saw a bench in the sun about twenty paces ahead.
 A week ago, he could have covered the distance in moments.
 Now, he measured every painful step in ragged breaths and force of will.